 ISA 200 Overall Objective of the Independent Auditor, and the Conduct of an Audit in Accordance with International Standards on Auditing defines professional scepticism as ‘an attitude that includes a questioning mind, being alert to conditions which may indicate possible misstatement due to error or fraud, and a critical assessment of audit evidence.’
 In recent years there have been a number of calls for the professional accountancy Standard-setting Boards to review the way in which their existing guidance addresses ‘professional scepticism’ with a view to strengthening the concept and requiring all professional accountants to exercise it, rather than solely audit and assurance practitioners.

-As a result, the IESBA issued an exposure draft entitled Proposed Revisions to the Code to Promote the Role and Mindset Expected of Professional Accountants (the Exposure Draft).
-The Exposure Draft proposes revisions to the International Code of Ethics for Professional Accountants (the Code) which promote the role and mindset expected of professional accountants.
-These proposals include the following:
+Professional scepticism is an important mindset for the professional auditor to adopt when planning and reviewing assurance engagements.
+IESBA revised key areas of the International Code of Ethics for Professional Accountants (the Code) which promote the role and mindset expected of professional accountants.
+These include the following:

-The proposed revisions to the Code explain that compliance with the Code enables accountants to meet their responsibilities to act in the public interest.
+Compliance with the Code enables professional accountants to meet their responsibilities to act in the public interest.
 In its explanatory memorandum, however, the IESBA concedes that compliance with the Code, in itself, does not necessarily mean that professional accountants discharge this responsibility in full.
-The revisions also highlight the fact that professional accountants are involved in a wide range of roles and acknowledge that organisations involve professional accountants in these activities because they recognise the skills and values that they bring to the activities they undertake.
+Professional accountants are involved in a wide range of roles and acknowledge that organisations involve professional accountants in these activities because they recognise the skills and values that they bring to these activities.

-In developing the Exposure Draft, the IESBA also considered the potential impact of technological developments such as artificial intelligence and big data on the ethical behaviour of professional accountants.
-As a result of these concerns, the revised description of ‘objectivity’ highlights the risks of technology impairing a professional accountant’s objectivity.
-In this respect it is also significant that the IESBA has included ‘automation bias’ in its proposed list of examples of bias under Section 120 of the Code (this is considered more fully below).
-The inclusion of references to technology in the Fundamental Principles and Conceptual Framework is aimed at recognising the transformations in accounting, assurance and finance as a result of technology developments and their potential impact on compliance with the Code and the professional accountant’s ability to comply with the principle of objectivity.
+The Code considers the potential impact of technological developments such as artificial intelligence and big data on the ethical behaviour of professional accountants.
+As a result of these concerns, the definition of ‘objectivity’ highlights the risks of technology impairing a professional accountant’s objectivity.
+In this respect it is also significant that the IESBA has included ‘automation bias’ in the list of examples of bias under Section 120 of the Code .

-The Exposure Draft also proposes to strengthen the fundamental principle of "professional behaviour" by including a requirement that professional accountants must behave in a manner that is consistent with the profession’s responsibility to act in the public interest, rather than just being focussed internally on the profession itself.
-This proposed revision is therefore aimed at reinforcing the relationship between compliance with the five fundamental principles and a professional accountant’s responsibility to act in the public interest.
+The Code defines the fundamental principle of "professional behaviour" by requiring that professional accountants must behave in a manner that is consistent with the profession’s responsibility to act in the public interest.
+This reinforces the relationship between compliance with the five fundamental principles and a professional accountant’s responsibility to act in the public interest.

-The Exposure Draft also proposes to add new application material to the Code in relation to the fundamental principle of ‘integrity’.
-The new application material states that integrity includes having the determination to act appropriately when confronted with dilemmas or difficult situations, providing the following examples of what this might involve:
+The Code states that demonstrating integrity includes having the determination to act appropriately when confronted with dilemmas or difficult situations, providing the following examples of what this might involve:

-Therefore the Exposure Draft’s inclusion of the concept of determination to act appropriately in difficult situations and its position within the principle of integrity emphasises the need to do the right thing regardless of the challenges faced by a professional accountant.
-At a time when the accountancy profession is under enormous pressure and scrutiny, it seems the focus of the change is to ensure that the revisions to the Code convey that it is one thing for an accountant to know something is wrong, but actually having the courage to speak up will be vital to compliance.
+The inclusion of the concept of ‘determination to act appropriately in difficult situations’ and its position within the principle of integrity emphasises the need to do the right thing regardless of the challenges faced by a professional accountant.
+At a time when the accountancy profession is under enormous pressure and scrutiny, it seems the focus of the change is to ensure that the Code convey that it is one thing for an accountant to know something is wrong, but actually having the courage to speak up will be vital to compliance.

-As a result, the proposals contained within the Exposure Draft are aimed at promoting the need for professional accountants to be inquisitive and curious about the information available and to conduct the necessary assessment or investigation of the integrity, relevance and sufficiency of that information to reach an informed decision.
-The IESBA has therefore proposed to include new application material which defines ‘having an inquiring mind’ as:
+The Code is aimed at promoting the need for professional accountants to be inquisitive and curious about the information available.
+They should also conduct the necessary assessment or investigation of the integrity, relevance and sufficiency of that information to reach an informed decision.
+The application material within the Code defines ‘having an inquiring mind’ as:

 i. being open and alert for situations and information (or the lack thereof) that might require further investigation; and